 Does ACA accreditation require criminal background checks?

-ACA accreditation standards require a staff screening system, which may include criminal background checks where permitted by law.
+ACA accreditation standards require a staff screening system, which includes an annual criminal background check on all seasonal staff and at least every five years on year-round staff.
 When talking to a camp director as you consider enrolling your child, ask what the screening process for that camp includes.

 How can I verify that my child's camp is ACA accredited?

 Parents can (and should) verify the accreditation status of any camp at any time by visiting ACA's Web site at www.ACAcamps.org or by calling 1-800-428-CAMP.

 If your child's summer camp isn't ACA-accredited, ask WHY NOT?

 Keep in Mind — Informed parents are best prepared to select a camp that meets their standards for staff, programs, safety, and facilities and strives to promote the welfare of every child.